xavax31/yoltools/README.md

-!!
-Only for my personal needs, this package is not maintained and useful only for me
+<div style="background-color:orange">!!
+Only for my personal needs, this package is not maintained and is useful only for me !!</div>

 A personal tool to automate the creation of different types of my development stuff, and an example of custom npm global package.